 Money-back guarantee: 30 DAYS

 This VPN provider has your back when it comes to digital security.
 With 256-bit AES encryption, perfect forward secrecy, DNS leak protection, and a kill switch, you can be sure no data will leave the encrypted tunnel.
-A new automatic wifi protection feature is a bonus if you tend to connect while on the go.
-This service maintains no traffic or connection logs whatsoever.
+For an extra layer of encryption, simply connect to one of NordVPN’s Double VPN servers.
+This service maintains no traffic or connection logs whatsoever, ensuring your privacy is protected.

-NordVPN allows for up to six simultaneous connections with apps available for Windows, macOS, Linux, iOS, and Android.
-It can be manually configured with some routers.
+NordVPN allows for up to 10 simultaneous connections with apps available for Windows, Mac, Linux, Android, iOS, and Amazon Fire TV.
+Browser extensions are offered for Chrome, Firefox, and Edge.
+NordVPN can also be manually configured with some routers.

 2. Surfshark